wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 **For new APIs**

-- Once the API is successfully created and the life cycle state changed to **PUBLISHED**, a new model will be created in the ASE for the API and the handler will be added to the data flow.
+- When the API is successfully created and the life cycle state changes to **PUBLISHED**, a new model is created in the ASE for the API and the handler is added to the data flow.
- Once the API state changed to **RETIRED**, the model will be deleted.
+ When the API state changes to **RETIRED**, the model is deleted.

 **For existing APIs**

-- The recommended method is to create a new version for the API with Ping Intelligence enabled.
+- The recommended method is to create a new version for the API with PingIntelligence enabled.

-    *Republishing the API will update the synapse config with the handler and by changing the life cycle to PUBLISHED will create a new model.*
+    *Republishing the API will update the Synapse config with the handler and by changing the life cycle to PUBLISHED will create a new model.*

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/publishedState.png)

 **Note:**
-By default, Ping intelligence policy will be included in all APIs published with individual AI model for each API.
+By default, PingIntelligence is enabled in all APIs that are published with an individual AI model.
-But this can be configured to [apply only for selected APIs.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#add-the-policy-only-for-selected-apis)
+However, if needed you can configure PingIntelligence to be [applied only for selected APIs.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#add-the-policy-only-for-selected-apis)

 #### Verify the policy deployment: